 Homepage

-John Rhyder is a professional wildlife tracker, naturalist and educator who has been teaching in the land-based sector since 1994 and delivering respected courses through Woodcraft School since 2000.
-He is one of Europe’s leading CyberTracker evaluators and specialises in track and sign interpretation and trailing.
+John Rhyder is a professional wildlife tracker, naturalist and woodsman who has been teaching since 1994 and delivering courses through Woodcraft School since 2000.
+He specialises in wildlife tracking and is an evaluator for both track and sign and trailing, representing CyberTracker standards in Europe.

 Skills rooted in the past, shaping how we read the land today: ecological fluency through tracking, ethnobotany, and woodcraft.